Sidi-Meskin

-Sidi-Meskin is a railway town, and archaeological site in Gouvernorat of Jendouba, Northern Tunisia.
-It is located in the Medjerda valley at 36.45N, 8.66E, outside of Bou Salem and is nearby to Djendouba, Mechtat el Anad and Djebel Bou Rbah.
+Sidi-Meskin, anciently known as Thunusuda, is a railway town and archaeological site in the Gouvernorat of Jendouba, Northern Tunisia.
+It is located in the Medjerda valley at 36.45N, 8.66E, outside of Bou Salem, and is near to Djendouba, Mechtat el Anad, and Djebel Bou Rbah.
 The town is located at an elevation of 430 meters above sea level, and has a mosque and railroad station.

 The climate in Sidi Meskine is warm and temperate with more rainfall in the winter than in the summer.
-According to Köppen and Geiger, this climate is classified as Csa and temperature averages 18.0 °C. The average annual rainfall is 502 mm.
+According to Köppen and Geiger, this climate is classified as Csa and the temperature averages 18.0 °C. The average annual rainfall is 502 mm.

 History

 Historically, this region was important and wealthy.
-The historical importance comes clear with the nearby great Roman cities of Bulla Regia and Chemtou.
+The historical importance becomes clear with the nearby great Roman cities of Bulla Regia and Chemtou.

-Medjerda valley became Roman after the Third Punic War about 146BC and it quickly became an important region for agriculture, with the rolling plains home to numerous Imperial estates.
+The Medjerda valley became Roman after the Third Punic War about 146BC and it quickly became an important region for agriculture, with the rolling plains home to numerous Imperial estates.
 The town is mentioned, like many other nearby settlements, in the Saltus Burunitanus document of Commodus.

 The Valley fell to the Vandal Kingdom around 423 and for a century was ruled by the Arian kings until in 533 the Orthodox Byzantines replaced them.

-The area was held by Byzantium until the Muslim conquest of the Maghreb in the end of the 7th century.
+The area was held by Byzantium until the Muslim conquest of the Maghreb at the end of the 7th century.